theoVag/Parallel-and-Distributed-Systems---Non-Local-Means-with-Cuda/README.md

 # Parallel-and-Distributed-Systems---Non-Local-Means-with-Cuda
-Non-local means with Cuda to speed up the calculations required.
+Non-local means (for image noise reduction) with Cuda to speed up the calculations required.